bufbuild-ru/docs/docs/bsr/module/export/index.md

 :::

 When exporting from the BSR, you can append a specific commit or label reference to the module name, preceded by a colon (`:`).
-By default, exporting from the BSR includes all dependencies.You can also limit the output to a subset of the source by either excluding or including specific paths to a directory or file (multiple paths must be separated by commas):
+By default, exporting from the BSR includes all dependencies.

+You can also limit the output to a subset of the source by either excluding or including specific paths to a directory or file (multiple paths must be separated by commas):

 ::: info Exclude the 'geo' directory